CortexIntelligentAutomation/docs/content/en/docs/Reference/Exceptions/Common/Property/PropertyValueOutOfRangeException.md

 ---
 title: "PropertyValueOutOfRangeException"
 linkTitle: "PropertyValueOutOfRangeException"
-description: "The exception thrown when a property is provided with a value that falls outside it's accepted range."
+description: "The exception thrown when a property is provided with a value that falls outside its accepted range."
 ---

 # {{< param title >}}

 <p class="namespace">(Cortex.Exceptions.Common.Property.PropertyValueOutOfRangeException)</p>

-The exception thrown when a property is provided with a value that falls outside it's accepted range.
+The exception thrown when a property is provided with a value that falls outside its accepted range.

 TODO - I AM UPTO HERE - NEED TO TALK WITH TYLER ABOUT ALL THE VARIOUS FORMATS - The format of the exception message is as follows: